northaviva/bootcamp_project/notes.md

-touch - create a new file without opening the editor less filename - show the file git branch branchname - add a new branch to current snapshot git brance - show all the brance git checkout branchname - switch to the branch ls -la - list all the files in long format
+touch - create a new file without opening the editor less filename - show the file git branch branchname - add a new branch to current snapshot git branch - show all the brance git checkout branchname - switch to the branch ls -la - list all the files in long format
-I made this change in branch test git commit --amend --change the commit message
+I made this change in branch master git commit --amend --change the commit message git merge